 Symphony Orchestra is a full orchestra that will rehearse and perform the classical and popular standard orchestral repertoire.
-Symphony Orchestra is open to all qualified string, wind and percussion players in grades 10 - 12.
+Symphony Orchestra is open to all qualified string, wind and percussion players in grades 10-12.
 Symphony Orchestra performs at regularly scheduled school concerts and in the community.
 Credit is contingent upon satisfactory participation in all required rehearsals, group lessons, and performances.

-6850 PHILHARMONIA ORCHESTRA (1 Unit - Full Year) (Factor 8)

-Prerequisite: Grade 10-12.
+6840- SYMPHONY ORCHESTRA - Alt Days (for band students) (1/2 Unit - Full Year) (Factor 8) Prerequisite: Grade 10-12.
+Band students must be enrolled in one of the school bands (concert band, symphonic band, or wind ensemble) in order to participate in orchestra.
 Placement in the ensemble will be by audition and/or ensemble director's approval.